csound-flossmanual/csound-floss/book/04-g-physical-modelling.md

 the right the phase diagram of their sum.
 For these figures, the same values were always used for _kfr_, _kmu_ and _kaex_.
-Comparing the first two figures, one sees that the oscillator adopts the exciting frequency &nbsp;_kfex_ within a large frequency range.
+Comparing the first two figures, one sees that the oscillator adopts the exciting frequency _kfex_ within a large frequency range.
 When the frequency is low (figure a), the phases of the two waves are nearly the same.
 Hence there is a large deflection along the _x_-axis in the phase diagram showing the sum of the waveforms.
 When the frequency is high, the phases are nearly